plone/volto/packages/theming/README.md

 # @plone/theming

-Base foundamental theming infrastructure for Plone 7 and the API-first story.
+Base fundamental theming infrastructure for Plone 7 and the API-first story.

 > [!WARNING]
 > This package or app is experimental.